frissyn/valorant.py/README.md

 `valorant.py` is an unofficial API wrapper for Riot Games' Valorant API endpoints.
 It's modern, easy to use, feature-rich, and intuitive!

+**[\*\*]** *Just a little note, the developement of this project will slow down a bit as I enter into college and other life stuff, but rest assured I don't plan on abandoning this.
+Thanks for understanding!*

 ## Features

 + **Simple:** High-level abstraction of API interactions; easy to use and easy to customize.